Heinrich Pyramid Misconceptions (Updated)

 Here is a video about the energy wheel and calculating the energy that is required to cause a severe injury.
 When you click below, Matthew will discuss an app to calculate the energy required to cause a significant injury.

-His work gives a calculated value to what is a precursor incident (what deserves investigation).
-That work provides a better, calculated method for separating unimportant near-misses from significant near-misses.
-The key is … Could the energy present in the incident likely cause a serious injury or a fatality?
+This work provides a method for determining whether an incident is a precursor (one that deserves investigation).
+That work provides an improved, calculated method for separating unimportant near-misses from significant near-misses.
+The key is …

 Will this work result in a diamond-shaped pyramid?
 Perhaps.
 We shall see…